VGP/vgp-assembly/pipeline/mash/README.md

-# Mash screen and dist
+# Mash Distance and Screen

 ## Get distances in your sequence sets